grlefl/GPP-Project/README.md

         > load the domain’s homepage,9 scroll to the bottom of the page, then sleep for 25 seconds.
 Further, we programmed our crawler to select
         > nine internal hyperlinks at random from the home-page and crawl them using the same load, scroll, and sleep approach.

-        *manual verification and accounting for error*
-        > We assessed the impact of anti-crawler countermeasures on our crawler by manually revisiting 200 randomly selected websites, weighted
-        > by Tranco rank... using the same IP addresses as the crawler used.
-We received CAPTCHA challenges on two of the websites that prevented
-        >  them from loading normally.
-Thus, we estimate that around 1% of websites in our sample were impacted by anti-crawler countermeasures.

         *inclusion trees*
         > Our crawler recorded detailed information during each visit to a webpage, including all HTTP request and response headers and all cookies
         > that were set.
 Furthermore, our crawler recorded the resource inclusion tree for each webpage [3, 6]...
 We decompose the inclusion tree